Union Beach, New Jersey: Hurricane Sandy

 By the morning of October 29, of the estimated 2,143 households in the borough, approximately 200 homes and businesses were damaged, 400 took on more than 6 ft of water, and 62 were "completely missing".
 An additional 100 that had shifted off foundations and were no longer habitable.
 The borough's police department borrowed several police cruisers from other municipalities such as Wilmington, NC and Clay County, Florida.
 Most cars were destroyed when flooding reached police headquarters.
 Former residents from around the country mobilized and organized relief efforts: sending relief supplies; including advising and assisting public servants in acquiring replacements of lost emergency vehicles.
 In total, the borough lost 14 police cars, three ambulances and four fire trucks.
 Madison Township and Wanaque each gave repurposed police cruisers fully decaled with Union Beach logos, as well as other relief.
 Some local agencies sold old police cruisers for one dollar each or donated police cars, and donations of two cars each came from North Carolina and Florida.
 EMS and fire trucks were also donated from near and far.

 Jakeabob's Bay, a restaurant and waterfront tiki bar and one of the major employers in town, which survived Hurricane Irene in 2011, was destroyed in the hurricane.
 The storm surge completely washed through the building, pushing out tables, chairs, menus and displays.
 The restaurant owner, Gigi Liaguno-Dorr, organized the relief and rebuilding efforts for Union Beach.
 The building was razed when the insurance companies that covered the restaurant would not pay out.
 A new temporary restaurant was built but did not manage to renew its lease due to insurance disputes with the Federal Emergency Management Agency.

-Union Beach Memorial School, the borough's only school, was inundated with floodwaters and debris when the storm surge and extreme high tide swept through the borough.Staff.
-"Transforming a School, Rebuilding a Community After Hurricane Sandy", Points of Light, October 30, 2013.
-Accessed May 7, 2015.
+Union Beach Memorial School, the borough's only school, was inundated with floodwaters and debris when the storm surge and extreme high tide swept through the borough.
 The school had been used as an evacuation center but began taking on water as the storm raged.
-Hundreds of library books and teaching materials were destroyed along with thousands of dollars worth of instruments.
+Hundreds of library books and teaching materials were destroyed along with thousands of dollars' worth of instruments.
 After several months of emergency repairs by volunteers, including students and teachers, the renovations including new floors, walls, desks and murals were finished prior to the end of the school year.